Notgnoshi/website/README.md

 * Put sockets in `/run/`.
 Will require googling?
 * Add uWSGI master process to Emperor?
 * Add development Nginx configs that don't require SSL.
 Other option: Use `./manage.py runserver`
+* Abandon this submodule nonsense and put everything in the this repository.
+This is too complicated, and I haven't found a good reason for it, other than using submodules makes me seem like a Git master?
+* Add rest of static subdomains (minecraft, todo)
+* Add Nginx config for Pihole, Plex, Netdata, DokuWiki, Gogs, Blog, etc.

 ## Deploying with Nginx and uWSGI